danielleywang/danielleywang.github.io/221dfa26/index.md

 ## Homework

-Problem sets will be posted on [Gradescope](https://www.gradescope.com/courses/1359240), and will usually be due on Wednesdays.
+Problem sets will be posted on [Gradescope](https://www.gradescope.com/courses/1359240), and will usually be due on Thursdays.

 ## Exam information